-E52 Time-Span

-E92 Spacetime Volume.
-P160 has temporal projection (is temporal projection of): E52 Time-Span many to one, necessary(1,1:0,n)

-This property relates an instance of E93 Presence with the instance of E52 Time-Span that defines the time-slice of the spacetime volume that this instance of E93 Presence is related to via the property P166 was a presence of (had presence).
+P164 is tempo rally specified by (temporally specifies) Domain: E93 Presence Range: E52 Time-Span Subproperty of: E92 Spacetime Volume.
+P160 has temporal projection (is temporal projection of): E52 Time-Span Quantification: many to one, necessary(1,1:0,n) Scope note: This property relates an instance of E93 Presence with the instance of E52 Time-Span that defines the time-slice of the spacetime volume that this instance of E93 Presence is related to via the property P166 was a presence of (had presence) .
 There are two typical cases for the determination of the related instance of E52 Time-Span.
-In the first, it is the temporal extent of an instance of E2 Temporal Entity (documented with P4 has time-span (is time-span of)): this then documents the simultaneity of the instance of E93 Presence and the instance of E2 Temporal Entity, even if the absolute time-span is not known, and can be regarded as a phenomenal timespan.
+In the first, it is the temporal extent of an instance of E2 Temporal Entity (documented with P4 has time-span (is time-span of) ): this then documents the simultaneity of the instance of E93 Presence and the instance of E2 Temporal Entity, even if the absolute time-span is not known, and can be regarded as a phenomenal timespan.
 In the second, the instance of E52 Time-Span is a date range declared in or derived from historical sources or provided by dating methods: this is a declarative timespan.

 - 2016-02-09 (E52) temporally specifies the last day of the 2016 Carnival in Cologne (E93). - Johann Joachim Winckelmann's whereabouts in December 1755 (E93) is temporally specified by December 1755 (E52.)
-(Leppmann, 1970) - Johann Joachim Winkelmann's whereabouts from 19th November 1755 until 9th April 1768 (E93) is temporally specified by November 19th 1755 until 9th April 1768 (E52).
+(Leppmann, 1970) - Johann Joachim Winckelmann's whereabouts from 19th November 1755 until 9th April 1768 (E93) is temporally specified by 19th November 1755 until 9th April 1768 (E52).
 (Leppmann, 1970)